John Home: Biography

 Home resigned his charge in 1757, after a visit to London, where Douglas was brought out at Covent Garden on 14 March.
 Peg Woffington played Lady Randolph, a part which found a later exponent in Sarah Siddons.
 Hume summed up his admiration for Douglas by saying that his friend possessed "the true theatric genius of Shakespeare and Otway, refined from the unhappy barbarism of the one and licentiousness of the other."
 Gray, writing to Horace Walpole (August 1757), said that the author "seemed to have retrieved the true language of the stage, which has been lost for these hundred years," but Samuel Johnson held aloof from the general enthusiasm, and averred that there were not ten good lines in the whole play.

 In 1758, Home became private secretary to Lord Bute, then secretary of state, and was appointed tutor to the prince of Wales; and in 1760 his patron's influence procured him a pension of £300 per annum and in 1763 a sinecure worth another £500.
 Garrick produced Agis at Drury Lane on 21 February 1758.
 By dint of good acting and powerful support, according to Genest, the play lasted for eleven days, but it was lamentably inferior to Douglas.
 In 1760 his tragedy, The Siege of Aquileia, was put on the stage, Garrick taking the part of Aemilius.
 In 1769 another tragedy, The Fatal Discovery ran for nine nights; Alonzo (1773) also had fair success; but his last tragedy, Alfred (1778), was so coolly received that he gave up writing for the stage.

 Home was also an active participant in the social life of Edinburgh, and joined the Poker Club in 1762.

 In May 1763 he succeeded George Lind as MP for Edinburgh.

+On 15 July 1770, he married Mary Home (died 1816) his second cousin, once removed.
+Mary was the daughter of the Reverend William Home (c.
+1706–1784), minister of firstly Polwarth, then secondly Fogo.
+They had no children.

 In 1778, he joined a regiment formed by the Duke of Buccleuch.
 He sustained severe injuries in a fall from horseback which permanently affected his brain, and was persuaded by his friends to retire.